DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 `$ git clone https://github.com/husarion/tutorial_pkg.git`

-We have to also clone rosbot description to do so use this command:
+We have to also clone rosbot description to do, so use this command:

 `$ git clone https://github.com/husarion/rosbot_description.git`